vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Will Wilson and the Perilous Candy Island.md

 There are a few unspoken rules of Candy Island.
 The wildlife are intelligent and are not to be harmed.
 Also, anyone who comes are intruders, and should not feel entitled to anything on the island.
 Take only what is needed, and nothing more.
 Candy Island is a dangerous and beautiful place, plan accordingly.

 # Investigation
-Hot and Sweet > Caramel Lava or Cinnamon Spores?
+Warm and Sweet > Caramel Volcano, Cinnamon Swamp, or Marshmallow Fields?
-A Dark Treat
+A Dark Treat > Black Licorice Jungle or Dark Chocolate, ?
+Cold and Nice > Mint Forest or Candy Cane Spires Eternal Vice > The Overgrown Castle (Extra-Fortified Sugar perhaps?)
 # Dangers
 Cotton Candy Spider
 Molten Caramel Lava